saisandeeplolla/VSD_BandGapRefIP/Design/SpiceSimResults/PreLayoutSims.md

 | ![bgr_using_ideal_opamp_allvoltages](../SpiceNetlists/BGR_using_ideal_OPAMP/bgr_using_ideal_opamp_allvoltages.png) |
 |:----------------------:|
 | *Figure 14: BGR, PTAT & CTAT voltages w.r.t temperature.
 [Spice Netlist](../SpiceNetlists/BGR_using_ideal_OPAMP/bgr_using_ideal_opamp.sp)* |
-* BGR is shown in , PTAT is shown, CTAT is shown in
+* BGR is shown in .. color, PTAT is shown .. color and CTAT is shown in .. color.

 ## BGR Spice simulation